1031 Exchange refers to the section of the Internal Revenue Code Section that provides for the tax deferred

 choices and circumstances.
 An example would be an apartment owner wanting to

-trade into NNN Properties or Tenant in Common properties
+trade into NNN Properties

 Other investment objectives are to adjust the amount of risk and volatility of one type of property to another,

 increase cash flow or to take the maximum amount of cash out of a real estate asset without triggering any taxes

 are also used by investors selling highly leveraged properties, investors who have given up a property